-It is the responsibility of the student to initiate a grade change request with the instructor.
-The grade change process must be completed within one year of the registered semester and before the students degree has been posted.
-Instructor-approved requests are sent to the Academic Affairs office for approval by the Dean of Academic Services.
-The student will be billed a grade change fee for all approved grade changes except when an error has been made in calculating or recording the grade.
+Students who believe a grade is in error have the responsibility to initiate a grade change request with the instructor.
+The grade change process must be completed within one year of the course in question.
+No grade changes will be permitted once the degree has been posted.
+A grade change fee will be charged for all approved grade changes except when an error has been made in calculating or recording the grade.